-Interest and other income, net, decreased to \$1.7 million in 2010 from \$1.8 million in 2009.
-This decrease was primarily due to decreased average balances of marketable securities and to a lesser extent decreases in prevailing interest rates on investments in marketable securities.
-We expect our interest income to decrease in the future because of the nondividend distribution we made to stockholders in December 2010 and as we use cash to fund our operations.
+Interest and other income, net, decreased to \$0.5 million in 2012 from \$0.9 million in 2011.
+We expect our interest income to decrease in the future as we use cash to fund our operations.

-Benefit from Income Taxes
+Provision for Income Taxes